SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Parameters are very restrictive in terms of the data the except.
+Parameters are very restrictive in terms of the data they except.
 The :class:`~pypet.parameter.Parameter` excepts only:

-    * python natives (int,str,bool,float,complex),
+    * python natives (int, str, bool, float, complex),

     * numpy natives, arrays and matrices of type np.int8-64, np.uint8-64, np.float32-64,
       np.complex, np.str

     * python homogeneous not nested tuples

 And by *only*, I mean they except exactly these types and nothing else, not even objects that are derived from these data types.

-Why, so very restrictive again?
+Why so very restrictive again?
 Well, the reason is that we store these values to disk into hdf5 later on.
 We want to recall them occasionally, and maybe even rerun our experiments.
 However, as soon as you store data into an hdf5 files, most often information about the exact type is lost.
 So if you store, for instance, a numpy matrix via pytables and recall it, you will get a numpy array instead.

-So the storage service that comes with this package will take care that the exact type of an instance is NOT lost.
+The storage service that comes with this package will take care that the exact type of an instance is NOT lost.
 However, this guarantee of type conservations comes with the cost that types are restricted.

-However, that does not mean that data not supported cannot be used as a parameter at all.
+However, that does not mean that data tha is not supported cannot be used as a parameter at all.
 You have two possibilities if your data is not supported.
-First, write your own parameter that converts your data to the basic types supported by the storage service (and this is easy the API :class:`~pypet.parameter.BaseParameter` is really small.
+First, write your own parameter that converts your data to the basic types supported by the storage service.
+This is rather easy, the API :class:`~pypet.parameter.BaseParameter` is really small.
 Or second of all, simply put your data into the :class:`~pypet.parameter.PickleParameter` and it can be stored later on to hdf5 as the pickle string.